Pat Rooney (baseball)

-Patrick Eugene Rooney (born November 28, 1957) is a former Major League Baseball player.
+Patrick Eugene Rooney (born November 28, 1957) is an American former Major League Baseball player.
 Rooney played for the Montreal Expos in 1981.
 He batted and threw right-handed.

 Career

 He was drafted by the Expos in the 20th round of the 1978 amateur draft.
 He played his first season in Jamestown, New York in the Class-A New York–Penn League.
 He played Double-A ball in Memphis, and Triple-A ball in Denver.

 Rooney became a Managing Partner of SFX Baseball Group.
 He is best known as the agent for Jim Thome, Larry Walker, Terry Francona and Charlie Manuel.